-On June 29, 1912, the United States Attorney for the Eastern District of Illinois, acting upon a report by the Secretary of Agriculture, filed in the District Court of the United States for said district an information against Theodore C. Albers, Germantown, Ill., alleging shipment by him, in violation of the Food and Drugs Act, on July 17, 1911, from the State of Illinois into the State of Missouri of a quantity of milk which was adulterated.
+On June 29, 1912, the United States Attorney for the Eastern District of Illinois, acting upon a report by the Secretary of Agriculture, filed in the District Court of the United States for said district an information against Ben Gebke, Bartelso, Ill., alleging shipment by him, in violation of the Food and Drugs Act, on July 17, 1911, from the State of Illinois into the State of Missouri of a quantity of milk which was adulterated.
 The product bore no label.

-Bacteriological examination of a sample of the product by the Bureau of Chemistry of this Department showed the following results: 1,000,000 bacteria per cc, plain agar, after 2 days at 37° C.; 1,800,000 bacteria per cc, litmus lactose agar, after 2 days at 37° C.; 1,600,000 acid organisms; 1,000,000 B. coli group.
-Adulteration of the product was alleged in the information for the reason that it consisted in part of a filthy, decomposed, and putrid animal substance, to wit, bacteria.
+Bacteriological examination of a sample of the product by the Bureau of Chemistry of this Department showed the following results: 22,000,000 bacteria per cc, plain agar, after 2 days at 37° C.; 19,000,000 bacteria per cc, litmus lactose agar, after 2 days at 37° C.; all acid colonies; 100,000 B. coli group; 1,000,000 streptococci.
+Analysis of a sample by the Bureau of Chemistry showed the following results: Specific gravity at 15.5° C., 1.0296; fat by Babcock, 3.1, 3.15, 3.2 per cent; solids calculated from fat and specific gravity, 11.39 per cent; solids not fat, 8.19 per cent; refraction of serum at 20° C., 39.8; nitrates in serum, positive (slight); formaldehyde, negative.
+Adulteration of the product was alleged in the information for the reason that it consisted in part of a filthy, decomposed, and putrid animal substance, to wit, bacteria, and further in that water had been substituted in part for milk.